| Article published in the newspaper “NATIONAL”

 scientific curiosities, conceived this apparatus, with which he hopes

-Until finishing the respective apparatus, which shows the creation mechanisms
+to revolutionize human knowledge.
+THE GENIUSUntil finishing the respective apparatus, which shows the creation mechanisms

 of the “natural phenomena as whole and the astronomic ones”,